Clozapine (Oral route)

 This medicine comes with a patient information insert.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

-Take the oral liquid or tablets with or without food.
+Take the oral liquid or tablet with or without food.

 If you are using the disintegrating tablet, make sure your hands are dry before you handle the tablet.
 Do not open the blister pack that contains the tablet until you are ready to take it.
 Remove the tablet from the blister pack by peeling back the foil, then taking the tablet out.
 Do not push the tablet through the foil.
 Place the tablet in your mouth.
 It should melt quickly.
 After the tablet has melted, swallow or chew it as desired.